Last updated 1 August 2019

 Healthera: Healthera Limited, a company incorporated in England and Wales under number 09609198 whose registered office is at St John's Innovation Centre, Cowley Road, Cambridge, CB4 0WS;

-Initial Subscription Term: has the meaning given to it in the Order Form;
+Initial Subscription Term: has the meaning given to it in an Order Form;

 Intellectual Property Rights: means copyright and related rights, design rights, rights in know-how, rights in Confidential Information, database rights, software rights, patents, rights to inventions, utility models, rights in trade marks (and all goodwill attaching to such trade marks), trade names, domain names and topography rights, in each case whether registered or unregistered, including all applications for, and renewals or extensions of such rights, and any other similar or equivalent rights or forms of protection that subsist or will subsist now or in the future anywhere in the world;

-Payment Term: has the meaning given to it in the Order Form;
+Payment Term: has the meaning given to it in an Order Form;

 Pharmacy Site: any individual physical store or online entity or any other entity approved by Healthera whose business is to dispense medications;

-Renewal Period: has the meaning given to it in the Order Form;
+Renewal Period: has the meaning given to it in an Order Form;

-Services: means the delivery of the Documentation, provision of the SaaS Service, and any additional services (including any training) as set out in the Order Form;
+Services: means the delivery of the Documentation, provision of the SaaS Service, the Delivery Partner Services and any additional services (including any training) as set out in an Order Form;

 Software: the online software applications provided by Healthera as part of the Services.

-Subscription Fees: the subscription fees payable by the Customer to Healthera as detailed in the Order Form;
+Subscription Fees: the subscription fees payable by the Customer to Healthera as detailed in an Order Form;

 Subscription Term: has the meaning given in clause 14.1 (being the Initial Subscription Term together with any subsequent Renewal Periods).